Cr4zySheep/Pi-WakeUp/README.md

 ```

 ## To start
-Need node.js and then :
+Need node.js and mongoDB and then :

 ```
 git clone https://github.com/Cr4zySheep/Pi-WakeUp.git